-The practice organised and delivered services to meet patients' needs.
+The practice organised services to meet patients' needs.
 It took account of patient needs and preferences.

-- The practice understood the needs of its population and tailored services in response to those needs. - Telephone consultations were available which supported patients who were unable to attend the practice during normal working hours. - The facilities and premises were appropriate for the services delivered. - The practice made reasonable adjustments when patients found it hard to access services. - The practice provided effective care coordination for patients who are more vulnerable or who have complex needs.
+- The practice understood the needs of its population and tailored services in response to those needs. - Telephone consultations were available which supported patients who were unable to attend the practice during normal working hours. - The facilities and premises were appropriate for the services delivered. - The practice was wheelchair accessible. - The practice provided effective care coordination for patients who are more vulnerable or who have complex needs.
 They supported them to access services both within and outside the practice. - Care and treatment for patients with multiple long-term conditions and patients approaching the end of life was coordinated with other services.